ndoering/smartfridge/documents/Middleware Functionalities.md

 + Apache Webserver

 ----------------------------------

 # Pseudo Code

-The document shall serve as a basis for later discussions.
+The pseudo code shall serve as a basis for later discussions.
 I suggest the following template to describe our code functions.

 ###### function_name